 The type of feedback (SU, MU or CQI) solicited by an EHT beamformer from an EHT beamformee is indicated in the Feedback Type And Ng and Codebook subfields in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame as defined in Table 9-31a (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE TB sounding) and Table 9-31b (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE non-TB sounding)(#24511).

-The bandwidth (partial or full) of the feedback solicited by an EHT beamformer from an EHT beamformee depends on the Partial BW Info subfield in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame and the bandwidth of the EHT NDP Announcement frame.
+The bandwidth (partial or full) of the feedback solicited by an EHT beamformer from an EHT beamformee depends on the Partial BW Info subfield in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame and the bandwidth of the EHT NDP frame.
+The Bandwidth of EHT NDP Announcement frame and the EHT NDP frame shall be same.
 An SU beamformer may solicit partial bandwidth or full bandwidth SU feedback from an SU beamformee in an EHT non-TB sounding sequence.
+In this case, the Puncturing Channel Information fields in U-SIG shall match with the Partial BW Info subfield.

 An SU beamformer may solicit partial bandwidth or full bandwidth SU feedback from an SU beamformee in an EHT TB sounding sequence if the SU beamformee indicates support by setting the Triggered SU Beamforming Feedback subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits to 1.